-All restrictive practices must be included in a behaviour support plan and lodged with the NDIS Quality and Safeguards Commission.
-This includes both when families or when a paid worker/NDIS funded service use restrictive practices.
+Whether it is a family member, unpaid or paid support using a restrictive practice, this must be captured in the BSP and lodged with the NDIS Commission.
 The behaviour support practitioner is obliged to do this under the NDIS Quality and Safeguard Commission rules.